-For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
-YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigatio and/or sanction by any organisation due to concerns about behaviour towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
-In accordance with the organisation's procedures if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it.
-I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people.
-I understand that the information contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
-Signature: Print name: Date: Club Welfare Officar ] Club Welfare Officer I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to Wales Golf Governance Department for a risk assessment and advice.
+For completion by the individual (name d in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
+YES / NO (if Yes, please provide further information below): Have you been the subject of any discipand/or sanction by any organisation due behaviour towards children?
+YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box be elow) I agree that the information provid recruitment purposes and I unders dismissal may result if information organisation's attention. tand that an offer of emplo yment may be withdrawn or In accordance with the organisation certificate and consent to the organ disclosure with the agencies provide nisation clarifying any infor I agree to inform the organisation any agency or organisation in relat young people.
+I understand that the information of information supplied by third partie or organisations in circumstances children. es may be supplied by the organisation to other persons Signature: Print name: Date: I have seen and checked the above rehave referred this form to Wales Goladvice. esponses, if any of the bo date: